BBBase-EHeresy-PPPub/PPPub/docs/campaigns/war_in_rohan.md

 ﻿
 [WAR IN ROHAN CAMPAIGN

-H][ere we present you with the War in
+Here we present you with the War in
 Rohan campaign, a system of linking your games together in such a way that the results of one game can impact your next game or even one much later on!
 This will join together the already dynamic Narrative Play Scenarios in such a way that it will feel as if you are playing through the scenes directly from the books and the movies.

 As you may have already guessed, this supplement focuses on the battles and events that happened within the kingdom of Rohan, from the treachery of Saruman and the burning of the Westfold, all the way to the Siege of Helm's Deep.
 The Scenarios start with Saruman siding with the Dark Lord and forging an army of Orcs, Uruk-hai and Wild Men; the Dunlending's attack on Rohan's villages and the burning of the Westfold, through the battles at the Fords of Isen and the troubles that surround Rohan, before reaching the epic battle at the fortress of Helm's Deep - one of the most iconic battles to take place during the War of The Ring.